mnstri/Embodied-Interaction/code/kinect/README.md

 * 1473 (updated model, might cause some issues in some software)
 * 1517 (Kinect for Windows model, might cause some issues in some software)

 The main issue that I have run into with models other than the 1414 is that it does not correctly report the serial number of the device.
 This is not really an issue in most cases, but if you want to do something where you need to use multiple Kinect sensors with one computer, you might have problems identifying which Kinect is which.
 There are workarounds for this.
-You can for example use the serial number of the audio device to differentiate between the devcices.
+You can for example use the serial number of the audio device to differentiate between the devices.

 #### Where to get it?